Coinsnap/Coinsnap-for-Woocommerce/readme.md

 * Update: Coinsnap Wordpress library.
 * Update: Permissions check is added to BTCPay server request handler on BTCPay server connection setup process.
 * Compatibility with WooCommerce 9.8.5. is tested.

+#### 1.3.8 :: 2025-05-19
+* Fixed bug in payment process when discount is disabled.
+* Fixed bug with discount fields turning on on payment settings page.